Why 'The Unforgivable' is a definite suspense movie to watch?

 The movie touches on how a person continues to suffer and repent for their actions even after going through their punishment of jail time.
 The movie shows how the person remains unforgivable.

 This creates a sad element given Ruth (Sandra's character) had already spent 20 years of their life locked up but still isn't allowed to start a normal life.
 Nobody is willing to give her a chance except when she hides her past.
+And back flashes seem to justify the treatment because of the crime that Ruth committed.

 Up until watching this movie, I had only seen D'Onofrio as Wilson Fisk (Kingpin) in the Daredevil series where he played the role of an evil mastermind who has people in his tight grip.
 He had such a tight grip through his plans and dark traps that it created a real fright in me for that character.

-And the movie delivers a shocking revelation on how unconditional love makes someone sacrifice everything.
+Towards the end, the movie delivers a shocking revelation on how unconditional love makes someone sacrifice everything.

-The movie is a solid 9.5/10 and worth watching if you want to immerse yourself in a story that keeps you up with suspense and 'what happens next?' feeling.
+This movie is a solid 9.5/10 and worth watching if you want to immerse yourself in a story that keeps you up with suspense and 'what happens next?' feeling.

 This is not a movie that will make you feel good and light and joyous, but it will make you feel on the edge, unsettled, shocked and finally relieved.